 Learn more about the pros and cons of a hysterectomy.

 Several factors should be discussed with your physician before deciding on hysterectomy.
 These include, but are not limited to: the patient’s age, the size and number of fibroids, the patient’s desire to remain fertile, and desired time to return to normal activities.
 If you're considering fibroid treatment, we recommend that you familiarize yourself with all of your options.

 Hysterectomy Los Angeles

-If you are interested in discussing a hysterectomy in Los Angeles with a trained professional - contact the Fibroid Specialists of University Vascular today!
+If you are interested in discussing a hysterectomy in Los Angeles with a hysterectomy doctor - contact the Fibroid Specialists of University Vascular today!

 Shiber, L.-D. J., & Pasic, R. (2018).
 Choosing the Correct Hysterectomy Technique.
 In I. Alkatout & L. Mettler (Eds.), Hysterectomy: A Comprehensive Surgical Approach (pp. 143–147).
 Cham: Springer International Publishing.

 Garry R, Fountain J, Mason S, Hawe J, Napp V, Abbott J, et al. The eVALuate study: two parallel randomised trials, one comparing laparoscopic with abdominal hysterectomy, the other comparing laparoscopic with vaginal hysterectomy.
 BMJ 2004;328(7432):129.

 Gupta JK, Sinha A, Lumsden MA, Hickey M. Uterine artery embolization for symptomatic uterine fibroids.
 Cochrane Database of Systematic Reviews 2014, Issue 12.
 Art.
 No.: CD005073.